BernardoMB/online-store/README.md

 This application's back-end consists of two AWS Lambda functions:
 1. Send message from Contact form (.NET 9)
 2. Create Stripe checkout session (Node JS)

+# Publish

+This application is currently being hosted in Vercel.